Jim Bridger, Mountain Man

 The Clark Fork of the Yellowstone was named for Capt.
 Wm.
 Clark of the Lewis and Clark Expedition.
 Chief Joseph led his band of Nez Perce Indians down this river when he made his famous retreat in the summer of 1877.

 Location.
 45° 17.466′ N, 108° 54.858′ W. Marker is in Bridger, Montana, in Carbon County.
 Marker is on U.S. 310.
+This marker and statue of Jim Bridger are located in a small city park on the right of side of the road going north to Bridger MT.
+It is near Clarks Fork Yellowstone River.
 Touch for map.
-This marker and statue of Jim Bridger are located in a small city park on the right of side of the road going north to Bridger
+Marker is in this post office area: Bridger MT 59014, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on August 11, 2016.
-This page originally submitted on August 9, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 204 times since then and 47 times this year.
+This page was last revised on November 24, 2019.
+It was originally submitted on August 9, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 358 times since then and 31 times this year.
 Photos: 1, 2, 3, 4. submitted on August 9, 2016, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.